Dirty Tricks Again? Venezuela Accuses U.S. of Coup Plot After Deadly Post-Election Protests

 Continued from previous page

-AMY GOODMAN: Alex Main, we want to thank you for being with us, senior associate for international policy at the Center for Economic and Policy Research, served as an election monitor in Venezuela.
-He is speaking to us from Caracas.
+AMY GOODMAN: To talk more about the situation in Venezuela, we’re joined by Democracy Now!video stream by Alex Main in Caracas.
+Alex is senior associate for international policy at the Center for Economic and Policy Research, served as an election monitor in Venezuela.

 Welcome to Democracy Now!, Alex Main.
 Talk about what has happened so far in these post-election days, with a number of people killed, and the U.S. position on the election.

 So, yeah, as we’ve heard in your news summary just now, it’s been a rocky couple of days, very noisy, as well.
 The last couple of nights, the Capriles campaign has called on the population to carry out a cacerolazo, which, as you may know, is a banging of pots and pans that comes from some of the protests that harken back to the 1970s in some of the dictatorships in South America.
 So, they’ve been trying to revive this form of protest here in Venezuela, and they’ve been doing this really for the last 12 years.
 But the last time we had serious cacerolazos here were—was in the 2002-to-2004 period, where there were constant street demonstrations, there were constant rumors of a coup.
 There was, of course, a coup in 2002 and so on.

 And so there’s been a real atmosphere of tension here, and I think a lot of the country breathed a huge sigh of relief when Capriles called off the march on the CNE tomorrow.
 Many people saw it as something very similar to the call for a march that occurred back in April 2002, on April 11th, a march that of course turned violent and created a pretext for a military coup.

 NERMEEN SHAIKH: Alex Main, how have people in Venezuela responded to the U.S. support for the opposition’s call for a recount?